dmf-unicatt/turing-dmf/patches/turing/README.md

 15. `0015_classification_time_from_server_and_querystring.patch`: stop using `Date.now()` in the calculation of the classification and use the server datetime instead, since the browser date may not agree with the one on the server.
 Furthermore, allow the admin to pass to querystrings while viewing classifications: `t` view classifications at an arbitrary point in time, and `ended` to switch between the live update and the replay modes.
 16. `0016_improve_admin_panel.patch`: improve admin panel by enabling filtering on relevant model fields.
 17. `0017_clarify_insertion_form_error.patch`: clarify error message in insertion form, explaining where the error details are.
+18. `0018_suspend_reset_delete_button.patch`: administrators will now find additional buttons on the home page to suspend a running race, reset any race, or delete any race.